mstksg/inCode/copy/entries/machines-1.md

 newtype Auto a b = ACons { runAuto :: a -> (b, Auto a b) }
 ~~~

-Now, instead of an `SCons` being just a tuple (a head-tails), an `ACons` is a
+Now, instead of an `SCons` containing just a tuple (a head-tails), an `ACons`
-*function* that *produces* your head-tails tuple.
-Before, all of our
+contains a *function* that *produces* your head-tails tuple.
+Before, all of
-`runStreams` produced the same tuple no matter what.
-Now, our `runAuto` can
+our `runStreams` produced the same tuple no matter what.
+Now, our `runAuto`
-produce a different tuple based on an outside input.
+can produce a different tuple based on an outside input.

 This is cool!